NiharaDeSilva/ONeSAMP_ML/README.md

 If you have any issues or anyquestions, please feel free to contact us at suhashidesilva@ufl.edu or through the GitHub Issues.

-# Citing ONeSAMP
+# Citing ONeSAMP_ML
-If you use the ONeSAMP in your research project, please cite:
+If you use the ONeSAMP_ML in your research project, please cite: